-Smoke simulation is a subset of the fluids system, and can be used for simulating gases such as smoke.
-It simulates the fluid movement of air and generates animated voxel textures representing the density, heat, and velocity of other fluids or suspended particles (i.e. smoke) which can be used for rendering.
+Smoke simulation is a subset of the fluids system, and can be used for simulating collections of airborne solids, liquid particulates and gases, such as those that make up smoke.
+It simulates the fluid movement of air and generates animated voxel textures representing the density, heat, and velocity of other fluids or suspended particles (e.g. smoke) which can be used for rendering.

 - Create a Domain Object that defines the bounds of the simulation volume.